 Please understand the above are helpful, but you only need to bring yourself and/or your child!

 I like to communicate our findings with your PCP/pediatricians, your therapist (if you already have one) and/or your school but it is not mandatory.
-You share with us how much you would like us to communicate with them.
+You may share with me how much you would like me to communicate with them.
 If you want no communication to occur, that is your choice.

 During a typical 1st visit, I will ask you many questions about how you and/or your child are doing.
 Pay attention to you and/or your child’s overall functioning so that you can provide information.
 I am often especially interested in sleep (bedtime, hours, and frequency), appetite, energy, moods, anger, aggression, school/work performance and overall functioning.

 I will also ask about family history including general health, mental health and substance abuse.
-Please understand you are free to not provide this information, but it is helpful to detect genetic risks for certain behaviors/problems, as there are no major genetic tests available at this time.
+Please understand you are free to not provide this information, but it is helpful to detect genetic risks for certain behaviors/problems, as there are no major genetic tests regarding psychiatric diagnosis available at this time.

 Bringing any prior records of treatment is also helpful.